-You Can’t Support Catalunya’s Secession Movement If You Were Horrified By Brexit | Fast Company
+You Can’t Support Catalonia’s Secession Movement If You Were Horrified By Brexit

 This story reflects the views of this author, but not necessarily the editorial position of Fast Company.

-Last week, the President de la Generalitat de Catalunya, Carles Puigdemont, declared the region’s independence from Spain.
+Last week, the president of Catalonia, Carles Puigdemont, declared the region’s independence from Spain.
 Puigdemont claimed that 38.47% of the Catalonian electorate voted yes in a referendum–a vote that lacked transparency, a vote in which it’s clear some people cast ballots multiple times.
-The chimerical coalition that governs the hispanic northeast is attempting to convince the world that the outcome of these unofficial ballot boxes is more than enough justification for Catalunya’s secession from Spain.
+The chimerical coalition that governs the Hispanic northeast is attempting to convince the world that the outcome of these unofficial ballot boxes is more than enough justification for Catalonia’s secession from Spain.

 The day after the pseudo-referendum, the Spanish central government gave Puigdemont an ultimatum: Revoke your declaration by October 16 or risk your region’s autonomy and face your own imprisonment as specified by the Spanish Constitution.
 That day came without any repeal, the government extended the deadline, and a court ordered the imprisonment of two independence leaders for possible sedition after a judicial investigation found they had organized the harassment of court and police officers acting on search warrants the day before the referendum.
 Spain is now hanging from the edge of the cliff.